 They specialize in providing cybersecurity strategies that are custom-tailored to businesses of any size to help them combat cyber attacks and protect sensitive data.

-The Internet of Threat (IoT) is the buzzword for panic and tension among organizations
+The Internet of Threats (IoT) is the buzzword for panic and tension among organizations

 When the Mirai Botnet compromised the security of a variety of IoT gadgets, including IP cameras and routers, in 2016, it turned them into centrally-controlled botnets.

 These botnets created a traffic jam that disrupted access to the Internet for millions of individuals across the world.

 Over the last several years, companies in a wide range of sectors have implemented IoT technologies for increased visibility and efficiency.